Mugwumper/wgg/homework-instructions.md

 6. Guesses Left: (# of guesses left.
 This will update)

 7. Your Guesses So Far: (the specific letters that the user typed.
-Display these until the user either wins or loses.)
+Display these until the user either wins or LOSSES.)

 8. When the player wins, increase the Wins counter and start the game over again (without refreshing the page).

-9. When the player loses, increase the Losses counter and restart the game without a page refresh (just like when the user wins).
+9. When the player LOSSES, increase the Losses counter and restart the game without a page refresh (just like when the user wins).

 ## Option Two: Word Guess Game (Challenge - Recommended)